Skip to main content

 This allows for the use of M3 screws and hardware without worrying about creating circuit shorts.

-The 5mm grid placement of holes aids in 3D-print and laser-cut enclosures design.
+The 5mm grid placement of holes aids in 3D-print and laser-cut enclosure designs.
 It also allowed us to make Holey Boards!

 DUELink Accessories include Mounting Hardware options.